opencaesar/opencaesar.github.io/_events/2023-11-22-onto-Nexus-Workshop-2024.md

 ## Pre-Event Questionnaire

-We have defined a [pre-event questionnaire](https://forms.gle/xcvj8ukLngLN31xYA) for you to fill out.
+We have created a [pre-event questionnaire](https://forms.gle/xcvj8ukLngLN31xYA) for you to fill out.
 It has four sections: a) Gett to Know you, b) MBSE in Practice (optional), c) Panel: How should we collaborate? (optional) and d) Questions from the organizers.
 The questionnaire is anonymous and a summary of the answers will be presented in the introduction to the workshop.
-We highly encourage you to fill out the questionnaire before the event as a contribution.
-We will keep the questionnare open even after the event, publish the summary online, and update it frequently.
-It will help define our goals for the coming period.
+We highly encourage you to fill out the questionnaire as a contribution (even if you do not plan to attend).
+We will also keep it open after the event, publish the summary online, and update it frequently.
+It will help define the community's R&D agenda going forward.

 ## Call for Short Presentations